Drive-In Saturday: Recording and release

 Bowie premiered the song live in November 1972—initially at either Pirate's World, Fort Lauderdale, Florida, or Celebrity Theatre, Phoenix—well before committing it to tape.
-He offered it for recording to Mott the Hoople but they turned it down, Bowie later saying that he did not know why they refused it.
-However, in his 1972 tour narrative, Diary of a Rock 'n' Roll Star, Mott leader Ian Hunter appears utterly perplexed by the song's pop complexity when Bowie plays it to him, writing that it has "a hell of a chord rundown".
-Bowie claimed on VH1's Storytellers that his frustration with Mott the Hoople's rejection of the song led to him shaving off his eyebrows during the Ziggy Stardust tour, an alteration that remained evident in photographs as late as 1974.
+He offered it to Mott the Hoople as a follow-up to the Bowie-penned "All the Young Dudes", but they turned it down in favour of "Honaloochie Boogie".
+Bowie later said that he was unsure why they rejected it because it "would've been a great single for them".
+However, according to Mott the Hoople's drummer Dale Griffin, Bowie initially said it would be their next single before he changed his mind, which Griffin said inspired them to write an original song instead.

 Bowie's studio version, recorded in New York on 9 December 1972, was released as a single on 6 April 1973, one week ahead of the album, and remained in the charts for 10 weeks, reaching No. 3 in the UK.
 The B-side, "Round and Round", was a cover of Chuck Berry's track "Around and Around", a leftover from the Ziggy Stardust sessions.
+In most territories, the single was the same length as the album cut, aside from Germany, which received a shorter 3:59 edit.
 Bowie encyclopedist Nicholas Pegg describes "Drive-In Saturday" as "arguably the finest track on Aladdin Sane", as well as "the great forgotten Bowie single", which he attributed to the fact that it was not issued on a greatest hits album until almost 20 years after its release.
 Biographer David Buckley has called "Drive-In Saturday" and "Rebel Rebel" Bowie's "finest glam-era singles".

 Some commentators have ranked the song among Bowie's finest.
 In The Guardian, Alexis Petridis voted it in number 10 in his list of Bowie's 50 greatest songs in 2020, calling it a one of Bowie's best singles.
 In other lists, the song has ranked at number 26, 24 and 79 in NME, Uncut and Mojo, respectively.
 In a 2016 list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "Drive-In Saturday" at number 49.

+Other releases

+"Drive-In Saturday" has appeared on the compilation albums Sound + Vision (1989), The Singles Collection (1993), The Best of David Bowie 1969/1974 (1997), Best of Bowie (2002), The Platinum Collection (2006) and Nothing Has Changed (2014).
+On 20 April 2013, a 40th Anniversary 7" picture disc of "Drive-in Saturday" was released as an exclusive for the Record Store Day.
+"Drive-In Saturday" was backed up with the 1973 Russell Harty Plus live version of the track.